Owning a football club is a dream, and owning a Premier League club is the pinnacle.

 FootTheBall brings to you the 20 Money-banks for our favorite Premier League clubs.

-The majority shareholder in the club is the American Stan Kroenke through Kroenke Sports Enterprises UK Inc holding 67.05% of the parent company.
-His rival, Russian Alisher Usmanov owns 30.04% while Others own 2.91%.
+The complete shareholder in the club is the American Stan Kroenke through Kroenke Sports Enterprises UK Inc. Kroenke bought out Russian Alisher Usmanov’s stake in August 2018 to take sole ownership.

-Stan Kroenke is the biggest and majority shareholder of Arsenal since 2011.
-The 69-year-old is the 55th richest American and also owns sports team in the US, including NFL franchise LA Rams, NHL outfit Colorado Avalanche and MLS side Colorado Rapids.
+Stan Kroenke was the biggest and majority shareholder of Arsenal since 2011.
+The 69-year-old is the 55th richest American and also owns sports teams in the US, including NFL franchise LA Rams, NHL outfit Colorado Avalanche and MLS side Colorado Rapids.

 Arsenal are one of the top Premier League sides.

-Maxim Demin is the majority shareholder of Bournemouth through his company AFCB Enterprises Ltd, owning 75% stake in the club.
-PEAK6 own 25% of the club after they bought this share from Demin in 2015.
+Maxim Demin is the sole shareholder of Bournemouth through his company AFCB Enterprises Ltd, owning a 100% stake in the club.

-Demin became co-owner of then Football League side A.F.C.
-Bournemouth with Eddie Mitchell, reportedly paying £850,000 for his share of the club.
+Demin became co-owner of the Football League side A.F.C.
+Bournemouth with Eddie Mitchell, reportedly paying £850,000 for his 50% share of the club.
 He later bought Mitchell’s shares too, taking full shareholding in the club.

 The Russian billionaire bought Chelsea in 2003 and has since transformed the Blues into not just Premier League but a European powerhouse.

-Parish is a very reputable businessman and former owner of TAG Worldwide.
-He is also the chairmen of the club.
+Textor is a very reputable businessman and the founder and CEO of Facebank, a virtual entertainment company He is also the chairman of the club.

 David Blitzer is an American businessman who is also part-owner of New Jersey Devils and Philadelphia 76ers.